Marrow Donor Program & Be The Match

 Click below or text GenCure to 61474 to register.

 Signing up simply means you are making yourself available to patients who might one day need you.
-If you are between the ages of 18 to 44, please register.
+If you are between the ages of 18 to 44 and meet the health requirements, please register.
 It only takes about 5 minutes and consists of paperwork and a cheek swab.
 The swabs collect DNA samples to determine your HLA typing.
 Once you’ve been added to the Registry, it is important to keep us updated on any changes to your contact information.
 Please call (210) 731-5513 if your phone number, email or address changes so that we may get in touch with you if you are a match for someone in need.

 The GenCure Marrow Donor Program, in partnership with Be The Match, hosts registration drives and special events to promote awareness about the urgent need for more potential donors.
 Click "Register Today" to sign up for Be The Match online.
 For more information call (210) 731-5513.